Skip to main content

 Add a bedroom, en-suite, or home office without moving house.

 All Well Property Services provides professional loft conversions across South East London.
-Prices range from £45,000to £80,000.
-Typical build time: 610 weeks.
+I price every project individually after a free site visit, so you get a clear written quote with a week-by-week programme rather than a calculator estimate.
 All projects include a fixed-price contract, single project manager, and full Building Control sign-off.
 Call 020 3920 9617 for a free consultation.

 Loft Conversions detail